xen-troops/moulin/docs/user-reference.rst

 will detect any changes to this file and invoke `moulin` automatically to re-create :code:`ninja.build`.

-If YAML file contains :code:`paramaters` key, it is possible to invoke `moulin` with additional command line options.
+If YAML file contains :code:`parameters` key, it is possible to invoke `moulin` with additional command line options.
 Set of this options depends of contents of YAML file and can be viewed using :code:`--help-config` command line option.